 I start the day with a brief cold shower and get to the rocky terrace with my coffee before the sun has begun to crawl down the wall of the nearby building across the street.
 It's 8am though feels earlier.
 In two hours this space will be an inferno, but for the moment it's still beautiful and cool.

-I read a chapter of Austin Kleon's book 'Keep Going' then pen a quick verse:
+For inspiration I read a chapter of Austin Kleon's book 'Keep Going' then pen a quick verse:

 Garden palms rustle

-Village squeaks, crows and barks
+Village squeaks, howls and barks

-Rusting vans thunder
+Rusting vans clatter